premAI-io/state-of-open-source-ai/fine-tuning.md

 Fine-tuning models has been a common practice for ML engineers.
 It allows engineers to quickly build domain specific models without having to design the neural network from scratch.

 Developer tools for fine-tuning continue to improve the overall experience of creating one of these models while reducing the time to market.
-Startups like [OpenPipe](https://github.com/openpipe/openpipe) are building open-source tools to make fine-tuning LLMs easy.
+Companies like [Hugging Face](https://huggingface.co/docs/transformers/training) are building open-source tools to make fine-tuning easy.
 On the commercial side, companies like [Roboflow](https://roboflow.com) and [Scale AI](https://scale.com/generative-ai-platform) provide platforms for teams to manage the full life-cycle of a model.

 Overall, fine-tuning has become a crucial technique for adapting large pre-trained AI models to custom datasets and use cases.
 While the specific implementation details vary across modalities, the core principles are similar - leverage a model pre-trained on vast data, freeze most parameters, add a small tunable component customized for your dataset, and update some weights to adapt the model.